Tuesday, December 17, 2024

 IF YOU ARE SCARED OF PITBULLS OR OTHER ANIMALS

 Education on how to care for these animals is key.
-Children and many adults need to learn how to respect the dog and their personal space too.
-A dog is not your toy, canvas to paint on, or pony to ride on or bed or pillow to sleep on.
+Children and many adults need to learn how to respect the dogs and their personal space too.
+A dog is not your toy, canvas to paint on, pony to ride on, or bed or pillow to sleep on.
 I also believe dog bites are 100% preventable!

 If you fear this “breed” or any dog, learn about their body language to help address the fear.
 If any dog approaches me….
 I stand still, don’t make eye contact, don’t try to touch them or talk to them, don’t scream or make sudden movements.
 I let them sniff which is normal behaviour and they will most likely leave if not provoked.
 Screaming, shouting, sudden movements, and hurting the animal will only worsen the situation.